-- With the diagnostic tool on the Code Retrieval screen, press and release the M button. - The Main Menu displays. - - The Battery/Alternator Monitor Menu displays. - - An instructional screen displays. - Warm the engine to normal operating temperature.
+With the diagnostic tool on the Code Retrieval screen, press and release the M button.

+- The Main Menu displays. - Use the UP and DOWN buttons, as necessary, to highlight Battery/Alternator Monitor, then press the ENTER button. - The Battery/Alternator Monitor Menu displays. - - An "instructional" message shows on the diagnostic tool's display. - Start and warm the engine to normal operating temperature.
 Turn on the headlights.
-Press the ENTER button to continue. - An instructional screen displays. - Press the accelerator pedal to raise engine speed to 2000 RPM, and maintain the engine speed. - When engine speed is within the required range, the alternator test begins.
-A progress screen shows the Engine RPM and countdown (time remaining until the test is complete). - 7.
-When the alternator check is complete, a results screen indicates whether or not the charging system is within acceptable limits.
-The System Status LEDs provide a PASS/FAIL indication, as follows: - Green = PASS - Yellow = Caution/LOW - Red = FAII - If the alternator voltage is less than 9 V, the red, yellow and green SYSTEM STATUS LEDs will flash on and off. - 8.
+Press the ENTER ← button to continue. - An "instructional" message shows on the diagnostic tool's display. - Press the accelerator pedal to raise engine speed to 2000 RPM, and maintain the engine speed. - When engine speed is within the required range, the alternator test begins.
+A progress screen shows the Engine RPM and "countdown" timer. - When the "countdown" timer expires, an "instructional" message shows on the diagnostic tool's display. - 6.
+Turn the vehicle's headlights off, and return the engine to idle speed. - A "One moment please..." message displays while the test results are retrieved. - 7.
+When the alternator check is complete, a results screen shows charging system voltage and indicates whether or not the charging system is within acceptable limits.
+The System Status LEDs provide a PASS/FAIL indication, as follows: - Green = System within limits - Yellow = Over charging or under charging - Red = Excessive over charging or under charging

+- If the alternator voltage is less than 9 V, the red, yellow and green SYSTEM STATUS LEDs will flash on and off. - 8.
 Press the M button to return to the Main Menu.